Install¶

 - local execution defaults next

-- shared runtime settings after that
+- workstation execution settings after that

 CLI Client Install¶